-- Hospital pharmaceutical and medical supply orders that are submitted to the Pharmacy, either during normal operating hours or via after-hours will be submitted on an approved white VTH Rx order form or blue VTH Supply order form, respectively. - 2) Please refer to "SOP Prescription Writing" for all requirements - 3) Indicate if the patient is "inpatient" or "outpatient" to notify Pharmacy personnel destination of drugs to be dispensed.
+- 1. Hospital medication orders submitted to the Pharmacy will be submitted on an approved white VTH Rx order form, electronically through VetHosp.
+Supply orders will be submitted on a blue VTH Supply order form or electronically through VetHosp. - 2.
+Please refer to "SOP Prescription Writing" for all requirements - 3.
+Indicate if the patient is an inpatient or an outpatient to notify Pharmacy personnel of the destination of drugs to be dispensed.
 Outpatient medications will be dispensed in child-resistant packaging, when possible, to be in compliance with the Poison Prevention Act.
-If child-resistant packaging is not possible the dispensing container must be labeled Not child proof Keep out of Children's Reach. - 4) Print all names submitting and signing orders, legibly - 5) Use inventory names and strengths as written in Pharmacy inventory formulary (VetHosp formulary) as a guide to appropriate writing. - 6) Liquids should be submitted with "mLs" and solids with "tabs," "caps," "grams," etc...to respective quantity dispensed. - 7) If the product is an injectable, the preferred method is to have the mgs/ml converted by the prescriber to the amount of "mls" required.
-For example, "acepromazine 10mg/ml, dispense 6.5mgs" would be converted to "acepromazine 10mg/ml, dispense 0.65mls."

-If the requested amount of the injectable is less than 1.0ml, the dose should be rounded to the nearest hundredths (e.g., 0.) to improve measurement accuracy.
-NOTE: Please consider that only the 1 cc syringes have the ability to correctly measure to the hundredths place.
-All other syringes vary on measured accuracy and this must be considered when calculating doing amounts (please see information under the

--general comments section)

-If the requested product is an injectable then the number of independent doses should be clearly indicated (e.g., four syringes/doses of 0.3ml).

-- 8) If the order is written for a Controlled Substance (CS) the following will apply: - A. All inpatient orders for CS, unless intended for immediate use, must include complete directions for use.
-All Small Animal (SA) inpatient CII CS orders are limited to a 24-hour supply for injectable medication (no more than 72 hours will be dispensed for oral medication) which is based upon the stated frequency of dosing interval in the directions for use.
-All Small Animal (SA) inpatient CIII-V orders are limited to a 72 hour supply (i.e. tramadol tablets).
-If the CS request is for a CRI, the rate of infusion is required and it is the clinician's responsibility not to request a medication quantity (within reason) in excess of that required to cover a 24 hour period.
-All Large Animal (LA) orders intended for multiple dosing require complete directions for use and should be limited to a 24-hour supply whenever possible.
+If the medication will not fit in child-resistant packaging, the dispensing container will be labeled with a sticker that says "Not child proof Keep out of children's reach." - 4.
+Print all names legibly - 5.
+Forms, strengths, and quantities of drugs may be found in the pharmacy electronic formulary (VetHosp formulary) - 6.
+Liquids should be submitted in mL.
+Solids should be submitted in tablets, capsules, or grams, whichever is appropriate for the drug - 7.
+If the product is an injectable, it is preferred that the dose be written in mL.
+For example, "acepromazine 10 mg/mL, dispense 0.65 mL." is preferred over "acepromazine 10 mg/ml, dispense 6.5 mg." - a.
+If the requested volume is less than 1 mL, the dose should be rounded to the nearest hundredth to improve measurement accuracy.
+Only the 1 mL syringes have the ability to correctly measure to the hundredths place (see Other Comments section). - b.
+The number of doses should be clearly indicated if a vial is not dispensed (e.g. four doses of 0.3 mL). - 8.
+If the order is written for a controlled substance (CS) the following will apply: - a.
+All inpatient orders for CS must include complete directions for use.
+All small animal (SA) inpatient CII CS orders are limited to a 24 hour supply for injectable medication is based upon the stated frequency of dosing interval in the directions for use.
+Oral CII inpatient CS order are limited to a 72 hour supply.
+All SA inpatient CIII-V orders are limited to a 72 hour supply (i.e. tramadol tablets).
+If the CS request is for a CRI, the rate of infusion is required and it is the clinician's responsibility to order a quantity that will be used within 24 hours.
+All large animal (LA) CS orders intended for multiple dosing require complete directions for use and should be limited to a 24-hour supply whenever possible.

-Note: An orange "VTH Pharmacy" seal will be utilized for outpatient ("togo-home") medications dispensed at the time of patient discharges or prior to the weekend schedule (with anticipation of discharging patients during nonbusiness hours).
-All inpatient orders will be written separately from outpatient orders.

-- B. All outpatient orders for CS must be written as a separate order for better dispensing workflow. - C. The 24-hour rule is not in effect for outpatient CS orders.
-Upon discharge, the responsible clinician is encouraged to limit the order to cover a reasonable period of need.
-A month supply for any outpatient CS order is required in one dispensing event.
-These orders will be double counted and confirmed with the quantity circled on the prescription label. - D. All controlled substances in schedule-II must be written on a separate hospital order. - E. Controlled substances in schedule III through V can be combined with routine pharmaceuticals on a single hospital order. - 9) Directions for use. - A. All orders intended for inpatient and outpatient dispensing must include complete directions for use.

-B. It is recommended that only recognized direction abbreviations be used.
+- i.
+Orange "VTH Pharmacy" tape will be used to seal CS outpatient orders to prevent use in the hospital. - b.
+It is preferred that outpatient orders for CS are written separately from inpatient orders for efficient workflow. - c.
+A maximum of a 1 month supply of CS (CII-CV) may be sent home.
+These orders will be double counted by the person filling the prescription and counted one more time by the pharmacist.
+The quantity should be circled on the prescription label. - d.
+All CII controlled substances must be written on a separate prescription from all other medications. - e.
+Controlled substances in schedule III through V can be written on a prescription with non-controlled substances. - 9.
+Directions for use. - a.
+All orders intended for inpatient and outpatient dispensing must include complete directions for use. - b.
+It is recommended that only recognized abbreviations be used.
 Full written descriptions are always preferred over abbreviations.